 In the end it didn’t happen.

-The place is pretty close to mount Paektu, that is a sacred mountain in Korea in general, and close to what they say was the birthplace of Kim Jong-Il (the counterpart says he was born in a camp close to Khabarovsk, in what was back then the Soviet Union).
+The place is pretty close to Mount Paektu.
+It’s a sacred mountain in Korea in general, and it lies close to what they say was the birthplace of Kim Jong-Il.

-Aviation-wise my main goal was the Ilyushin Il-62 in which I had arrived from Beijing, but every new Airplane I could fly there was marvelous, and that Il-18 made me veeery happy.
+Aviation-wise my main goal was the Ilyushin Il-62 in which I had arrived from Beijing.
+But every new Aeroplane I could fly in there was marvellous, and that Il-18 made me veeery happy.

-It was a very particular Airplane, and in Air Koryo they knew it, so much so that before departure we had a meeting with some officers from the Airline and the Pilots just to talk about the Airplane and make questions.
+It was a very particular Aeroplane, and in Air Koryo they knew it.
+So much so that before departure we had a meeting with some officers from the Airline and the Pilots, just to talk about the Aeroplane and make questions.